-On March 13, 2015, we entered into a securities purchase agreement with certain accredited investors, pursuant to which we, in a private placement, agreed to issue and sell to the investors an aggregate of 6,281,661 shares of our common stock at a price per share of \$4.81 and warrants to purchase up to an aggregate of 6,281,661 shares of our common stock at a price of \$0.125 per share of common stock subject to the warrant, with an initial exercise price of \$5.772 per share, for gross proceeds of approximately \$31 million.
-Funds affiliated with Index Ventures purchased a total of 202,634 shares of common stock in the private placement, for a total purchase price of approximately \$1 million.
-JJDC purchased a total of 607,903 shares of common stock and warrants to purchase of common stock in the private placement, for a total purchase price of approximately \$3 million.
+On March 13, 2015, we entered into a securities purchase agreement with certain accredited investors, pursuant to which we, in a private placement, agreed to issue and sell to the investors an aggregate of 6,281,661 shares of our common stock at a price per share of \$4.81, and warrants to purchase up to an aggregate of 6,281,661 shares of our common stock at a purchase price of \$0.125 per share of common stock subject to the warrant, with an initial exercise price of \$5.772 per share, for gross proceeds of approximately \$31 million.
+Funds affiliated with Index Ventures purchased a total of 202,634 shares of common stock and warrants to purchase 202,634 shares of common stock in the private placement, for a total purchase price of approximately \$1 million.
+Johnson & Johnson Innovation - JJDC, Inc., or JJDC, purchased a total of 607,903 shares of common stock in the private placement, for a total purchase price of approximately \$3 million.

 In connection with the private placement, we also entered into a registration rights agreement with the investors, dated March 13, 2015, including funds affiliated with Index Ventures and JJDC.
-Pursuant to the terms of the registration rights agreement, we are obligated to prepare and file with the SEC, on or prior to May 2, 2015, a registration statement to register for resale the shares of common stock sold in the private placement and the shares of common stock issuable upon exercise of the warrants sold in the private placement.
+Pursuant to the terms of the registration rights agreement, we were obligated to prepare and file with the SEC, on or prior to May 2, 2015, a registration statement to register for resale the shares of common stock sold in the private placement and the shares of common stock issuable upon exercise of the warrants sold in the private placement.
+We filed the registration statement on Form S-1 (Registration No. 333-203737) which became effective on May 11, 2015, and was amended by a Post-Effective Amendment No. 1 on Form S-3.